Volko76/WorkWanders/README.md

 1. Clone or download the repository,
 2. Install [NodeJS](https://nodejs.org/en/download/package-manager)
 3. Run the command `npm i` to install all necessary packages.
+4. Add your database (I used ProgreSQL) in workwonders/model/db.js
-4. Launch the website with the command `npm start`
+5. Launch the website with the command `npm start`
-5. Go to [localhost:3000](localhost:3000) in your preferred web browser.
+6. Go to [localhost:3000](localhost:3000) in your preferred web browser.

 Here is the translation: